emaj9/computing-workshop/cw-website/pages/courses.md

 ## Current Courses

+Computing Workshop is not currrently offering any courses.

+---

+## Past Courses

 ### Fundamentals of Machine Learning with Python (CDSI) - Summer 2023

 This course is taught in an intensive one-week summer school format with 4 hours of instruction per